St. Stephen, New Brunswick: Climate

-The climate is temperate but it is greatly affected by the size of the Bay of Fundy.
+The climate of St. Stephen is temperate but is greatly affected by the size of the Bay of Fundy.
 The Bay is a cool body of water which acts as an air conditioner in the summer and diverts major snow storms in the winter.
 The Bay never freezes.
 The average summer temperature is 22 °C with the average winter temperature being -3.9 °C.

 Environment Canada maintains a testing program for water quality at the Milltown Dam generating station.

 International border

 The St. Croix River marks a section of the international boundary between the United States and Canada, forming a natural border between the towns on either side of the river bank.
 This section of the river and the land surrounding it was fought over heavily by both the French and the English during the 1600s, both sides believing the river lands should be part of their territory.
 Later, the river was used as a boundary between the United States and Canada, and many believed the line between the two countries should be drawn down the middle of the river itself.
 However, there were still many smaller branches to the river and various islands that were not spoken for and did not decidedly belong to one country or another.